dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ### 1.1 - THREE.Object3D vs THREE.Group

 When it comes to grouping two ore more Mesh Objects together it may be preferable to use the Group constructor in place of just using Object3D by itself.
-As far as I can tell there is not much of any difference other than it makes the readability of your code more clear.
+However as far as I can tell there is not much of any difference other than it makes the readability of your code more clear as to what the object is.
+The fat of the matter is that when it comes to grouping things together such a task can be done with any object that is based off the Object3d class.
+This includes Groups, Mesh objects, Cameras, various helpers, and even a whole Scene object.

 ### 1.2 - Version numbers matter